jslattery26/watch_your_profamity/README.md

             node_modules/**
 ```

-you are a little cuteer
+you are a little fucker
 fk you
 ffuk you
-i like a$$es
+i like a$$es a$$
+dick
+shit
+cock
+cockerspaniel
-cute ỹоứ
+ʃ𝐟ʃὗƈ ｋ ỹоứ
-cute
+f .... !!! uuuuuuuuu ccc k
 ...and it does not match on the following:

-the cute mightier than the sword
+the pen is mightier than the sword
 i love bananas so yeah
 this song seems really banal
 grapes are really yummy